 - Created on the 18 March, 2017.

 cDNA cloning of MCP-3 and structural analysis has revealed that it composed of 76 amino acid polypeptide with a molar mass of 8.5 kDa.
 It is part of a small family of inflammatory proteins that can be characterized by four conserved cysteine residues and it is located on the human chromosome 17.
 MCP-3 and MCP-1 display 71% a.a. homology, whilst it is also revealed to have 30% a.a homology with RANTES and MIP-1 and these all can activate T-cells, basophils, monocytes and eosinophils.
-MCP-3 can also promote the exocytosis of eosinophil granule proteins and stimulates the release of histamine from human basophils.
+MCP3 can also promote the exocytosis of eosinophil granule proteins and stimulates the release of histamine from human basophils.
+The following MCP-3 ELISA kit is designed to be used for many diagnostic applications.

 - Cytokines and chemoattractants in allergic inflammation.
 Mol Immunol.
 (2002) 38 (12-13): 881-5.
 Review.
 Romagnani S.